Taikador/bfti-bot/README.md

 - [ ] Display new mails
 - [ ] Fix console errors on ctrl c - restart not working
 - [x] Disable say_hello and login mesage
+- [ ] Allow for more than one Task in a file